 Give money away – Chip away at the value of your estate by giving away money to relatives before you die.
 The lower the overall value of your estate, the less tax you’ll pay above the £325,000 tax threshold.
 You can gift £3,000 each year tax-free to relatives, and if you don’t use it one year you can carry forward the allowance to the next year, giving £6,000 tax-free.
 Cash gifts of £250 to friends are also ignored.
-If you child or grandchild is getting married, you can also give £5,000 to a child or £2,500 to a grandchild shortly before or on the day of their wedding tax-free.
+If your child or grandchild is getting married, you can also give £5,000 to a child or £2,500 to a grandchild shortly before or on the day of their wedding tax-free.

 Set up a trust – Anything that you put into a trust for a child that they can’t access directly until their 18th birthday is excluded from inheritance tax.
-You need to get independent financial advice, as trusts can attract different kinds of tax such as Capital Gains and Income Tax.
-If the trust is set up in your will and effectively comes into existence at the time of your death it is except from Capital Gains Tax.
+You need to get independent financial advice, as trusts can attract different kinds of tax liabilities such as Capital Gains and Income Tax.
+If the trust is set up in your will and effectively comes into existence at the time of your death it is exempt from Capital Gains Tax.

-Pay life insurance into a trust – Make sure that when you take out life insurance any pay outs on death are paid into a trust.
-The prevents it from being added to the value of your estate – trusts are exempt – and means your beneficiaries will get the full benefit of your life insurance pay out.
+Pay life insurance into a trust – Make sure that when you take out life insurance any payouts on death are paid into a trust.
+The prevents it from being added to the value of your estate – trusts are exempt – and means your beneficiaries will get the full benefit of your life insurance payout.

 Give to charity – There are benefits to leaving money to charity.
 Anything you leave is tax-free, and if you gift more than 10% of your estate the inheritance tax is reduced from 40% to 36%.
-There’s some maths involved and you’ll need advice from an IFA, but giving 10% to charity can mean less overall tax paid and more money going to your beneficiaries.
+There is some maths involved and you’ll need advice from an IFA, but giving 10% to charity can mean less overall tax paid and more money going to your beneficiaries.